sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 >![App editor Edit](6-app-editor-edit.png)

-You have now created a URL app for your site.
+You have now created a URL app.

-Before you can see the app in the launchpad, you need to:

-  - Add a group and assign your app to it

-  - Assign a role to the app that is assigned to you.
-We will use the **Everyone** role.
+For end users to view the app in runtime, you must assign a role to the app.
+Any end user who needs to view this app, should be a member of the role that you have assigned to the app.
+In this tutorial, we use the `Everyone` role.

 This is described in the following steps.